Victory of Athanasius

 Not Just a Good Example

-Athanasius knew, therefore, that if Christ was a creature only, as Arius claimed, then God’s power to save and restore humanity did not truly enter the world because Jesus would not have had divine life to give. (“No one can give what he does not have.”)
-Were that the case Jesus could be seen as being “Jesus the good example”, one of the prophets, a good man, or a moral teacher but nothing more.
+Athanasius knew, therefore, that if Christ was a creature only, as Arius claimed, then God’s power to save and restore humanity did not truly enter the world because Jesus would not have had divine life of the Trinity to give. (“No one can give what he does not have.”)
+Were that the case Jesus could be reduced to being seen as merely “Jesus the good example”, one of the prophets, a good man, or a moral teacher but nothing more.
 (Truly, some people today think of him in that way.)

 But Jesus, in the view of Athanasius, was not just a good example, or simply a moral teacher, or just another prophet.
 He was way more than that.
 Athanasius knew Jesus to be the divine, Second Person of the Holy Trinity, true God, who became true Man (the Incarnation).
-Athanasius was convinced the word “homoousios” was the best way to describe this.
+Athanasius was convinced the word “homoousios” was the best way to describe this relationship in the Trinity.

 - Salvation becomes God donating his own self completely to humanity.